mitsuoxv/jp-suicide/README.md

 original chart did not include November and December 2020.
 Look at the 2020 line, and find it exceeds the Mean (2017-2019) line since July.

-Yes, the 2020 line shows a rapid surge.
+Yes, the 2020 line shows a rapid surge up to October.
 But, why was it significantly below the Mean (2017-2019) line from April to June in the first place?
 I remember National Declaration of State of Emergency to fight Covid-19 was effective from April 15 to May 24.
 As “month” indicates the timing of discovery, not of commitment, in the National Police Agency data, I suspect some cases were not discovered in the emergency period, and were discovered later.
-This may explain some part of excess since July.
+This may explain some part of excess from July to October.

 ![](README_files/figure-gfm/replicate-1.png)<!-- -->